COCPORN/zontax/README.md

 ## Usage & Customization

 The power of Zontax comes from its configurable parser.
 You define what custom methods are allowed and how their metadata should be grouped.
+The parser instance then provides methods to extract the schema and metadata, and to inspect which extensions have been registered.

 ### Registering Extensions